thanos-io/thanos/docs/proposals-accepted/202108-more-granular-query-performance-metrics.md

 }
 ```

-Now that the `SeriesStats` are propagated into the `storepb.SeriesServer`, we can ammend the `selectFn` function to return a tuple of `(storage.SeriesSet, storage.SeriesSetCounter, error)`
+Now that the `SeriesStats` are propagated into the `storepb.SeriesServer`, we can amend the `selectFn` function to return a tuple of `(storage.SeriesSet, storage.SeriesSetCounter, error)`

-Ammending the QueryableCreator to provide a func parameter:
+Amending the QueryableCreator to provide a func parameter:

 ```go
 type SeriesStatsReporter func(seriesStats storepb.SeriesStatsCounter)